 Course number: Law 3250 T18

-This course will be limited to 12 students.
-Students must have already taken Preventing Wrongful Convictions.
-This is an intensive clinical course that will involve a great deal of independent work (6-12 hours per week).
-Students must be prepared to put significant time into reading case files and analyzing materials.
-Students will be learning by doing, using mock case files (from real wrongful conviction cases) as well as attending lectures from the course instructor and community experts.
-Students will also help to develop the “live intake” side of the clinic as we work towards taking on actual case files in Manitoba.
-Topics explored in the course include an in-depth examination of the environmental factors that can lead to wrongful convictions; client interview strategies and ethical guidelines; the federal post-conviction review process; forensic analysis and re-examination; application drafting; and research skills and big file management.
+This course is strictly limited to 8 students (10 students total with 2 Externship students).
+Students should submit a application and a current CV and cover letter outlining their interest in the subject area.
+Selection of the students will be made by Professor Ireland.
+The Preventing Wrongful Convictions seminar course (taught in the Fall term) is a prerequisite for entry.
+This is an intensive clinical course that will involve a great deal of independent work (around 12 hours per week).
+Students must be prepared to put significant time into reading case files, analyzing materials and developing investigatory strategies for our files.
+The course will be split between reviewing case files (from real cases) as well as attending seminars with the course instructor and community experts.
+The emphasis will always be on participatory engagement and experiential learning.
+Topics explored in the course include an in-depth examination of the environmental factors that can lead to wrongful convictions; client interview strategies and ethical guidelines; the federal post-conviction review process and application drafting; forensic analysis and re-examination; and research skills.

 Annotated Criminal Code, 2018

 Code of Professional Conduct, Manitoba Law Society 2018. http://www.lawsociety.mb.ca/lawyer-regulation/code-of-professional-conduct

 Other materials as assigned

 David Ireland with guest lecturers from the legal and scientific communities.